How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 git clone --branch branch-name repository-URL

-Q3: I get an authentication error when cloning over HTTPS.
+Q3: I get an authentication error when cloning via HTTPS.
 What should I do?

-A3: GitHub and GitLab now require a Personal Access Token (PAT) instead of a password.
-Create a PAT in your GitHub settings and paste it when prompted for a password.
+A3: Use a Personal Access Token instead of a password.
+Generate one in your GitHub settings and paste it into the password prompt.

 Q4: How do I create and register an SSH key?